8 green things about the Edinburgh Festivals

-The Edinburgh Festival Fringe offers a special award, the Edinburgh Fringe Sustainable Practice award, for the show which best exemplifies sustainable practices both in its own production process and in its environmental message.
+The Edinburgh Festival Fringe offers toolkits to advise venues and participants on how best to range of events at Fringe Central, the festival's participant hub, which encourage artists to consider for the show which best exemplifies sustainable practices both in its own production process and in its environmental message.
 The award is run by Creative Carbon Scotland and the Center for Sustainable Practice in the Arts.
 To assist artists interested in competing for the award, CCS also produces an annual guide to producing Fringe shows in a sustainable and environmentally positive way.

 Start local, go national